zx-2003/Orbital-final-submission/README.md

   Promotions:
   - Promotions will appear in the list only if parsed by an active telethon parser, with appropriate formatting of food promotion from telegram channel.
+  - Users can filter promotions using the filter button, and select type of promotion to filter and if the promotion is ongoing today, or coming up (all promotions that have expired are filtered out by default already)

   Food Finder Map
   - Allows Google's text search query (try: hotdogs in orchard) for food type in an area
+  - Autocomplete integrated to suggest and improve users experience by populating search result predictions based on user input (will default back to textsearch if user does not click on a suggested location)
   - Interactive Place Detail Cards that pan and zoom to location on map, creates an InfoWindow on marker
   - Dynamic map allows drag and scroll with real-time map features
+  - Recommendation feature that uses Google's text search and your user profile preference to recommend food places
+  - Soft filters that improves suggested food locations if implemented (not a hard filter as it places too much restriction on returned results)
+  - Top 5 Reviews of each food location (if present on Google Reviews) if user clicks on Reviews